 Another quick way to elevate the quality of your branding designs is to incorporate icons.
 Icons aren’t just visually pleasing but they are also great for drawing attention to certain points in your content or breaking up layout.
 Freepik offers thousands of free vector icons for personal as well as commercial use.
 To find a specific icon use their search function.
 You then have the option to download the icon individually or download the entire icon set it belongs to.
 It’s best practice to go with the entire set so your icon use looks consistent and professional across all of your brand assets.
 With a free resource like Freepik, there’s no excuse to settle for cheap clipart or poorly designed icons available in your word processing software.

 A Few Final Thoughts

 A do-it-yourself design tool or resource can’t replace the expertise of a professional designer.
 Having said that, if you are operating on a small budget putting on your creative hat is a feasible and fun option.
-To make sure your branding looks professional be consistent in the use of color, fonts, images and icons.
+To make sure your branding looks professional be consistent in the use of color, fonts, images, and icons.
 The free tools covered in this post will help you do just that.
-If you aren’t finding what you are looking for with these resources there are alternatives that can be uncovered with a quick Google search.
-This list is a good starting point however.
+If you aren’t finding what you are looking for with these resources some alternatives can be uncovered with a quick Google search.
+This list is a good starting point, however.
 Before you approach your next branding piece revisit this article and try one or all of these resources.
 Happy designing!